MicrosoftDocs/PowerShell-Docs/reference/5.1/Microsoft.PowerShell.Core/About/about_Split.md

 ```

 `<Max-substrings>` does not specify the maximum number of objects that are
 returned.
-If you use In the following example, `<Max-substrings>` is set to 3.
+In the following example, `<Max-substrings>` is set to 3.
 This results in three substring values, but a total of five strings
 in the resulting output.
 The delimiter is included after the splits, until the
 maximum of three substrings is reached.
 Additional delimiters in the final